 They will plan the daily provision for all children and will be supported and advised by the Special Educational Needs Coordinator (SENCO) if necessary.

-Our SENCO is Mrs Fitzgerald-Clarke and you can contact her via the school office or by using the form below.
+Our SENCO is Mrs Hughes and you can contact her via the school office or by using the form below.

 What is SEN Support?